 Contact the Experienced Business Contract Dispute Lawyers at the Law Office of Frederic R. Abramson

-There are times when the parties have principled disagreement regarding some of the issues associated with a business contract dispute and mediation is a cost-efficient and timely alternative to litigation.
-Mediation is not binding, and in some cases the mediator is unable to completely resolve the issue at hand.
-In those cases many contracts call for arbitration.
-The experienced business dispute attorneys at the the Law Office of Frederic R. Abramson represent our clients in every aspect of managing a business contract dispute in New York providing our clients with a single-source legal team with proven experience and expertise.
+There are times when the parties have a principled disagreement regarding some of the issues associated with a business contract dispute and mediation is a cost-efficient and timely alternative to litigation.
+Mediation is not binding, and in some cases, the mediator is unable to completely resolve the issue at hand.
+In those cases, many contracts call for arbitration.
+The experienced business dispute attorneys at the Law Office of Frederic R. Abramson represent our clients in every aspect of managing a business contract dispute in New York providing our clients with a single-source legal team with proven experience and expertise.

 If you are interested in a law firm with a proven track record of success managing a New York business contract dispute we invite you to contact the Law Office of Frederic R. Abramson or call today for a free consultation at 212-233-0666.